Philodromus dispar

 Eurasian Running Crab Spider

-Philodromus dispar is a small running crab to Eurasia that has been to North America.
-It is an active hunter that does not build webs, instead ambushing on vegetation.
-The exhibits pronounced in coloration: males are shiny black or dark with margins, while females are highly variable in size and color.
+Philodromus dispar is a small running crab spider native to Eurasia that has been introduced to North America.
+It is an active hunter that does not build webs, instead ambushing prey on vegetation.
+The exhibits pronounced in coloration: males are shiny black or dark brown with white margins, while females are highly variable in size and color.
 Its attachment ability depends on ambient humidity, with optimal adhesion at intermediate humidity levels.

 Pronunciation